rgwood/ReiTunes/reitunes-rs/README.md

 2. A web UI makes it especially tempting to just have a single central server
    1. If I'm already paying the complexity tax (HTTP requests, split brain thing) for web... maybe I should take advantage of that instead of treating this like a normal desktop app?

+Still need to:
-Still need to implement better bookmark functionality (adding bookmarks, at least), and get it deployed to a server.
+- implement better bookmark functionality (adding bookmarks, at least)
+- get it deployed to a server
+- auth?
+- figure out a workflow for adding songs (another API that gets called from the Azure Function, probably)